sanieldalib/pennlabs-ios-challenge/README.md

 Fall 2018 PennApps iOS Challenge

 ## Inspiration
 This is a clone of the Dining portion of the Penn Mobile App.
 Creating a clone was part of the challenge proposed by PennLabs as part of the application process.
+I also wanted to extend the functionality of the app and sprinkled in a few add ins.

 ## Additional Features
-- Dependency Free
+- Check if internet is down and WebView blockling if it is
+- In app errors and notifications (Courtesy of NotificationBanner: https://github.com/Daltron/NotificationBanner)
 - Pull to refresh
 - Progress Bar in WebView